LASER-UMASS/Themis/README.md

 arrest records.
 Such software behavior can contribute to racist stereotypes and other grave societal consequences.

-While prior research has considered discrimination in software, Themis focuses on measuring causality in discrimination.
-Software testing allows Themis to perform hypothesis testing, such as "does changing a person's race affect whether the software recommends giving that person a loan?"
+While prior research has considered discrimination in software, Themis&reg;
+focuses on measuring causality in discrimination.
+Software testing allows Themis&reg; to perform hypothesis testing, such as "does changing a person's race affect whether the software recommends giving that person a loan?"
 This approach measures discrimination more accurately than prior work that focused on identifying differences in software output distributions, correlations, or